Parameterization Quantities

 Add a new parameterization quantity to the structure, defined per-point of the point cloud.

-which are suitable for local parameterizations about a point.
+This is similar to addParameterizationQuantity, but has preset settings for style and type which are suitable for local parameterizations about a point.

 -

-is the array of 2D UV coordinates at points.
-The type should be adaptable to an array offloat
+coordsis the array of 2D UV coordinates at points.
+The type should be adaptable to an array offloat-valued 2-vectors.
+The length should be the number of points in the point cloud. -

-the default interpretation of the coordinate scale, see below
+typethe default interpretation of the coordinate scale, see below

 Parameterization Quantity Options¶